 Written by Andreas Petersen

 When checking out the comments below the video before watching Lo on YouTube, I noticed a lot of people reminiscing about first seeing it on Netflix back in the day when the streaming giant was far more likely to acquire up indie oddities that otherwise would not get much exposure outside of the film festival circuit.

-Indeed, Lo‘s low-budget aesthetic and heavily reliance on complex creature work reminded me of Spike (2008) a so-so and now forgotten monster flick I caught back at the Edinburgh Film Festival years ago.
+Indeed, Lo‘s low-budget aesthetic and heavy reliance on complex creature work reminded me of Spike (2008) a so-so and now-forgotten monster flick I caught back at the Edinburgh Film Festival years ago.